monsoonmaelstrom/book2/book2.md

 I spend the next day sequestered in the flat on Ginnelstreet with Davy and Alex, trying to figure out how the key works.

-I think Liam might be a little irritated by my refusal to just accept on blind faith that things with Peter are good.
+I think Liam might be a little irritated by my refusal to accept on blind faith that things with Peter are good.
 I meant it when I said I’d stop with the remarks, but trusting anyone is hard for me.
 Trusting a person based solely on the word of another person, even if that person is Liam, is honestly beyond me.
 It’s not a matter of being willing or unwilling.
 I can’t do it.
 So I’m doing my best but, honestly, I’m not sure if it’s good enough.
 Part of me gets it.
-Really.
 Peter and Liam have been friends since forever.
 I’m the interloper.
 Which is both true, and a really shitty feeling to have.
 I think maybe I’m feeling… insecure?
 It’s not a feeling I have a ton of experience with.

 “What’s up with you?”
 Alex finally asks me when it’s clear for about the tenth time that mind is elsewhere.